Wellesley Hospital

 The Wellesley Hospital was a teaching hospital in Toronto, Ontario, Canada, affiliated with the University of Toronto.
 It was founded by Dr. Herbert Bruce as a private hospital, but became publicly operated in 1942.

 History

-The Wellesley Hospital was opened as a 50-bed private hospital on 27 August 1912.
+The Wellesley Hospital was opened as a 50-bed private hospital in 1911.
 The original hospital building at 13 Homewood Place had previously been the home of Frederic Thomas Nicholls.

 In 1984, the Ross Tilley Regional Burn Centre was opened at the hospital, following extensive fund-raising by local firefighters and others.

 The Wellesley Hospital was the primary care centre for HIV/AIDS patients in the Toronto area from 1988 until 2001.